 For TSGA services, the project governance structure is described in ERA TAP technical document B.61 in order to guarantee the appropriate development of the system.

 (b) Development of the system

-All railway stakeholders concerned shall deploy the system following their individual master plan.
+All railway stakeholders concerned shall deploy the system following the Master Plan published at the public website of the Agency.

 (c) Deployment and operation monitoring process